XR89/XR89/README.md

 Hey I'm Xander, a junior full stack developer who has a passion for technology which stemmed from when I first built my own computer.
 Despite spending some time working in multiple different areas I have finally settled on my future career and have been working at an advertising company contributing and working on their CMS and several other code bases.
+Please note that all activity on my github are squashed merges into master so are not reflective of day to day work.

 - 🔭 I’m currently working on an internal CMS system for an advertising company
 - 🌱 I’m currently expanding my React and Node knowledge